Lupennat/lupdo-mssql/README.md

 > **Note**
 > You can always get insert ID through [`output syntax`](#mssql-output).

-# Tedious Patch
+# Tedious Fork

 [Here](https://github.com/tediousjs/tedious/issues/678) you can find a discussion about Tedious Data Types.\
-Lupdo-mssql apply a patch to tedious@15.1.2 and @types/tedious@4.0.9 to improve Data Types through the package [patch-package](https://github.com/ds300/patch-package)
+Lupdo-mssql use a forked version [tedious-better-data-types](https://github.com/Lupennat/tedious-better-data-types)

 ## Decimal and Numeric

 Tedious by default read Decimal and Numeric bytes from Buffer as `Number`, when data are big decimal or big integer precision and scale are lost.\
-Through the new options `returnDecimalAndNumericAsString` the patch will intercept tedious default parser and will read byte from Buffer as `String` without loosing precision and scale.
+Through the new options `returnDecimalAndNumericAsString` it will read byte from Buffer as `String` without loosing precision and scale.

 > **Note**
 > credits to [tedious-decimal](https://github.com/KAMAELUA/tedious-decimal) fork.